salonistuti/PridePulse/README.md

 - **Fun and More**: Check out the Fun commands for gay fun or check out the Pride commands for all the little jokes

 ## Commands
-List of the commands you can use with Pridebot:
+List of the commands you can use with PridePulse:
 - **Fun** - `/gaydar`, `/lgbtq`, `/pronountester`, and `/transdar`
 - **Pride**
     - **Sexualities** - `/asexual`,`/bisexual`, `/gay`,`/lesbian`, `/pansexual`, and `/queer`